The Cheapest and Best Homeowners Insurance in Kansas City

 All the policies with the initial baseline dwelling coverage have personal property limits of $100,000, and the policies with dwelling coverage of $2 million have personal property limits of $800,000.
 The liability coverage for all the policies is $100,000.

-Homeowners living in Missouri but outside of Kansas City can look up homeowner insurance quotes in Missouri.
+Homeowners living in Missouri but outside of Kansas City can look up homeowners insurance quotes in Missouri.

 The Average Cost of Homeowners Insurance in Kansas City for 2021

 The average cost of home insurance in Kansas City is $2,822 per year, which is higher than the state average of Missouri at $2,710 yearly.
 Compared to the national average, $2,103, the homeowners insurance cost in Kansas City is more costly by $719.

 Calculate the Cost of Home Insurance in Kansas City

 Homeowners insurance rates in Kansas City depend on your location, dwelling coverage amount, the value of personal property coverage you buy and your credit score, among other factors.
 If you would like to find the cheapest home insurance in your state, you can compare rates using MoneyGeek’s insurance calculator.

 These are annual estimates.
 Get a personalized quote to determine your costs.

 The Best Home Insurance Companies in Kansas City

 Apart from cost, you should also consider the insurer’s customer service track record and financial stability.
 This is because when you make a claim on your policy, you want to be sure it will be handled promptly and as fairly as possible.

 Based on MoneyGeek’s study, the best homeowners insurance companies in Kansas City are: